 - Ensure OCHA-managed humanitarian financing continues to be gender responsive.

-- Systematically include gender-equality programming by applying the IASC Gender Marker.
+- Systematically include gender-equality programming by applying the IASC Gender with Age Marker (GAM).

 - Support IASC processes.

 - Ensure strong links between humanitarian policies and other key global policy processes, such as the Sustainable Development Goals, the Beijing Platform for Action, and the Women, Peace and Security agenda.

 - Promote gender-responsive Humanitarian Programme Cycle processes.